- Taking a glance at the first year of your federal retirement.

-The following piece explores how a federal employee can expect their first year of retirement from the Government to go.
+At the end of the year, there is a large spike in federal workers retiring when compared to the rest of the year.
+As such, this piece explores how a federal employee can expect their first year of retirement from the government to go.

-You receive the annual leave payout check.
-This is subject to taxes, and generally, the government will withhold about 20% from this check.
-HR should be able to provide an estimate of what the dollar amount will look like based on how much annual leave has accrued over the course of one’s career.
+This is when you receive the check for your unused annual leave.
+The payment is generally taxed as ordinary income and subject to a 20% federal tax withholding.
+Your old HR department should be able to provide an estimate of this dollar amount, which is based on how much annual leave over the course of one’s federal career.

-Approx. 3 – 4 Weeks after OPM has Received the Application Packet-
+Approximately 3 – 4 Weeks after OPM has Received the Application Packet

-OPM usually has retirement applications processed by this time.
-The recent retiree will receive a personalized statement titled “Your Federal Retirement Benefits”.
+OPM should have processed your retirement application by now.
+You will receive a personalized statement entitled “Your Federal Retirement Benefits.”
 This statement confirms the payment amount and details individual elections, including the amounts to be deducted from each monthly payment for taxes, health insurance, and other items as applicable.
 It also provides information that will be needed to prepare your tax returns.
-Remember, proper planning prevents poor performance.
-This is especially true for retirement!

 Until Next Time,